landlab/landlab_teaching_tools/README.md

 The easiest way to see what is in the notebooks is through this website: https://nbviewer.jupyter.org/github/landlab/landlab_teaching_tools/tree/master/.

 For an introduction to using Jupyter Notebooks, see this webpage - http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html.
-[NOTE: The way to launch a Jupyter notebook is to enter 'jupyter notebook' from a command line prompt.
+[Quick Summary: The way to launch a Jupyter notebook is to enter 'jupyter notebook' from a command line prompt.
 Jupyter notebooks can also be launched from within Anaconda.]

 The notebooks can be run locally by installing Landlab on your computer or they can be run remotely using Hydroshare.